 Motorcycle commuters know all too well about sacrificing style and office-appropriate appearances in the name of safety.
 Over-engineered motorcycle pants providing the best protection also pack about as much subtlety as Godzilla sneaking into a coffee shop.
 Then again, the alternative is worse: regular jeans or other ordinary pants provide barely any more protection than wearing nothing at all.

 Thankfully, there is a middle ground, a happy medium: motorcycle pants that offer just as much style as they do on-road protection.
-These are a few of our favorite motorcycle pants fit for life both on and off the bike.
+These are a few of our favorite examples of that class : motorcycle pants fit for life both on and off the bike.

 Alpinestars Copper Out V2 Riding Jeans

 At first glance, the Alpinestars Copper Out Riding Jeans don’t look any different than standard Copper jeans.
 Look closely, though, and you’ll see one small detail that makes a massive difference: Above the knees are zippered pockets for easier, external access to the knee armor, meaning you don’t have to take off your pants every time you want to remove the Bio Flex knee armor.
 (It’s one of the more novel innovations in riding jeans, and is starting to become quite a welcome trend.)

 In addition to the 13-oz denim construction, Alpinestars also added triple stitching and Kevlar reinforcement in the seat and knees for extra abrasion resistance.